Warren ends presidential bid, leaving Biden, Sanders to fight for Democratic voters

 Warren, a liberal senator who won plaudits for her command of policy details, finished well behind the two front-runners on Tuesday in 14 states, including her home state of Massachusetts, leaving her path to the nomination virtually nonexistent.

-Her exit ensures the contest is now a two-man race between moderate former Vice President Joe Biden and liberal U.S. Senator Bernie Sanders, who in many ways represent the main wings of the Democratic Party.
+Her exit makes the contest a two-man race between moderate former Vice President Joe Biden and liberal U.S. Senator Bernie Sanders, who in many ways represent the main wings of the Democratic Party.
+Warren’s departure leaves what had once been the most diverse field of candidates in U.S. history as a contest primarily between two white men with decades in office each nearing 80 years old.

-Warren, who still commands a loyal base of supporters, did not immediately endorse either of her rivals.
-When asked about an endorsement at a news conference on Thursday outside her home, she said she would decide whether to make one later.
+It was not clear whether Warren, who still commands a loyal base of supporters, would endorse either of her rivals.

 Her relationship with Sanders may have been strained in January, when she accused him of calling her a liar on national television after he denied telling her in 2018 that a woman could not beat Republican President Donald Trump.